-This section provides conceptual detail about NCache architecture, including the caching topologies and provided features.
+This section provides conceptual details about NCache architecture, its caching topologies and provided features.

 In This Section